dbohdan/s2png/README.md

 -----------------------

 1. Install the dependencies.
-On Debian, Ubuntu and Linux Mint you can do so with `sudo apt-get install libgd2-xpm-dev libgd2-xpm libpng-dev`.
-On FreeBSD you will need to install `graphics/gd` and `graphics/png`.
+On Debian, Ubuntu and Linux Mint you can do so with `sudo apt-get install libgd2-xpm-dev libgd2-xpm`.
+On FreeBSD you will need to install `graphics/gd`.

 2. Type `make` in your terminal and hit the enter key.
-Building has been tested on Linux Mint 13, Ubuntu 12.10, Fedora 20 and FreeBSD 9.1-RELEASE.
+Building has been tested on the following operating systems:

+* Linux Mint 13
+* Ubuntu 12.04
+* Ubuntu 14.04
+* Fedora 20 though 23
+* FreeBSD 9.1-RELEASE
+* FreeBSD 10.1-RELEASE

 3. Install with `sudo make install` or use Checkinstall to produce an uninstallable package with `sudo checkinstall`.
+(In the former case you can uninstall s2png with `sudo make uninstall`.)

 Usage
 -----